mariodavid/mariodavid.github.io/_drafts/jax-docker-article.md

 {% endhighlight %}

-First, clone the repo and build the war files via gradle.
-Next we copy the war files into the docker-image folder.
-After this we create the actual docker container with the Dockerfile above.
-Additionally we call the image "cuba-ordermanagement" with the option <code>-t</code>, so we can reference it later with docker.
+First, the repository with the application is cloned and the war files are built via gradle.
+Next the war files are copied into the docker-image directory.
+After this the actual docker container will be created from the Dockerfile above.
+Additionally the docker image is called "cuba-ordermanagement" with the option <code>-t</code>, so it is possible to be referenced later.

-That's basically it.
-Now we can create a running instance of this image with the following command:
+With this the build step of the docker image is complete.
+Now it is possible to create a running instance of this image with the following command:

 {% highlight bash %}